 The Irish Society of Cinematographers aims to promote and nurture the art and craft of Irish Cinematography.
-The Society is by invitation only.
+Membership to the Society is by invitation only.
 Its members work internationally on a wide range of Film, TV and Commercial work, and have received numerous acknowledgements for their work including multiple nominations and awards from the BSC (British Society of Cinematographers), ASC (American Society of Cinematographers), EMMY Creative Arts, BAFTA and ACADEMY awards, as well as Ireland's own IFTA awards (Irish Film and Television Academy).

-FULL ACCREDITED MEMBERSHIP REQUIREMENTS:
+FULL MEMBERSHIP REQUIREMENTS:

 - Each potential member needs to have completed a substantial body of work which exhibits a very high standard of cinematography over a period of at least five years, demonstrating creativity and an appreciation of the art of cinema and more than just professional competence.